eth-sri/eth-sri.github.io/_blogposts/_template.md

 conf-url: https://icml.cc/virtual/2021/poster/9327
 conf-info: Oral - Wed Jul 20, 19:00 GMT+2 (Reinforcement Learning 4) | Poster - Tue Jul 20, 18:00 GMT+2 (Poster Session 1)

-draft: true
 tweet-id:
 ---

 This is some intro paragraph text motivating the whole thing.
-Always make sure that all the metadata is set correctly and `draft: true` while the post is not ready to be released.
+Always make sure that all the metadata is set correctly and that your blogpost is not on the master branch until it is ready.
 This was also an example of inline code.

 [comment]: <> (This is how to write comments.)